dougdonohoe/ddpoker/README-TESTING.md

   skips that check.
 * `settings.debug.override.key` - lets `-key` replace the stored activation key.
 Each client needs a different key, because joining a game rejects a key already at the table, and no debug flag gets around that.
-Without this flag, `-key` is silently ignored.
+Without this flag, `-key` is ignored (with a warning in the log).

 **2. Create two activated test profiles** (once; see [`activateprofile`](#activateprofile--online-activation-without-email) below).
 This needs MySQL running: